 1. Introduction

-Phosphorus (P) is a crucial macro-nutrient in agriculture, but P resources are non-renewable, and a common prediction suggests significant reduction in P reserves by the end of this century (Cordell et al., 2009; Cordell and White, 2011).
-Many attempts were made to find a way to slow the process of P reduction using recycling techniques through P-absorbing materials, such as zeolites, layered double hydroxide (LDH), oxides and oxyhydroxides, porous nanosilicates and, even polymer ligand exchangers (Bacelo et al., 2020; Wendling et al., 2013; Zohar and Forano, 2021).
-Agricultural effluents such as dairy wastewater are rich in organic compounds and nutrients, e.g., organic and inorganic P, thus require pretreatment before being discharged to municipal treatment facilities (Barnea et al., 2012; Cordell et al., 2009; Steen, 1998; Wendling et al., 2013).
+Phosphorus (P) is a crucial but non-renewable macro-nutrient in agriculture, and a significant reduction in P reserves is predicted by the end of this century (Cordell et al., 2009; Cordell and White, 2011).
+Many attempts to slow the process of P reduction include recycling through P-absorbing materials, such as zeolites, layered double hydroxide (LDH), oxides and oxyhydroxides, porous nano silicates, and polymer ligand exchangers (Bacelo et al., 2020; Wendling et al., 2013; Zohar and Forano, 2021).
+Agricultural effluents such as dairy wastewater are rich in organic compounds and nutrients, including organic and inorganic P. Thus, wastewater requires pretreatment before discharge to municipal treatment facilities (Barnea et al., 2012; Cordell et al., 2009; Steen, 1998; Wendling et al., 2013).
 Increasing P concentrations in water bodies will inevitably cause severe environmental pollution, such as eutrophication (Ayele and Atlabachew, 2021; De-Bashan and Bashan, 2004; Haygarth et al., 2013; Litaor et al., 2016).

-Waste materials intended for landfills, such as aluminum or iron water treatment residues (Fe- or Al- WTR) can efficiently adsorb P from wastewater (Song et al., 2011; Zohar et al., 2017).
-The Al-WTR might be problematic to reuse, especially in acidic soils because of the potential of Al toxicity, thus Fe is preferred (Flaten, 2001; Hutt and Zealand, 1989).
-There is ample of iron refuse generated by desalinization plants (Fe-DTR).
-Mixing these residues with dairy wastewater may increase the adsorbed P onto iron oxides, and other oxides embedded within the Fe-DTR (Banet et al., 2020).
+Waste materials intended for landfills, such as aluminum or iron water-treatment residues (Al-WTR or Fe-WTR), can efficiently adsorb P from wastewater (Song et al., 2011; Zohar et al., 2017).
+Al-WTR use with acidic soils is problematic because of potential Al toxicity.
+Thus, the preferred wastewater is Fe-WTR (Flaten, 2001; Hutt and Zealand, 1989), which is generated abundantly by desalinization plants (Fe-DTR).
+Mixing these residues with dairy wastewater may increase P adsorbed onto iron and other oxides embedded within the Fe-DTR (Banet et al., 2020).
 Organic P is also adsorbed during the interaction of Fe-DTR with agro-wastewaters (Banet et al., 2020; Guppy et al., 2005; Makris et al., 2004; Massey et al., 2018; Yang et al., 2006; Zohar et al., 2020).

-Phosphorus adsorption onto Fe-DTR may be affected by texture and porosity of the residue (Dayton and Basta, 2005; Razali et al., 2007; Zohar and Forano, 2021), concentration of iron and calcium in the sludge (Makris et al., 2005), and various operational parameters (e.g., dosage of adsorbent) chemical-physical parameters such as, particle size, pH, temperature and initial P concentration.
-Previous loading iron/alum sludge experiments required long operational time and energy (Smaransky, 2021; Zohar et al., 2017).
-The objectives of this study were: (1) Optimization of the loading process that will allow maximum P adsorption in minimum time while controlling chemical-physical parameters; (2) Determination of the kinetics model that characterizes the optimal loading rates for phosphorus adsorption on the Fe-DTR and determination of indicators such as activation energy and half-life; and (3) feasibility of producing an alternative P fertilizer by mixing dairy wastewater with Fe-DTR that will compete with commercial fertilizer.
+Phosphorus adsorption onto Fe-DTR may be affected by the texture and porosity of the residue (Dayton and Basta, 2005; Razali et al., 2007; Zohar and Forano, 2021) and the concentration of iron and calcium in the sludge (Makris et al., 2005).
+Other operational parameters affecting P adsorption include the dosage of adsorbent and chemical-physical parameters, such as particle size, pH, temperature, and initial P concentration.
+A significant issue with iron/aluminum sludge loading experiments is the long operational time and energy requirement (Smaransky, 2021; Zohar et al., 2017).
+Thus, our objectives for this study were to: (1) optimize loading time and chemical-physical parameters allowing maximum P adsorption; (2) model the kinetics of optimal loading rates for P adsorption on Fe-DTR and determination of indicators such as activation energy and half-life; and (3) explore the feasibility of a commercially competitive P fertilizer produced by mixing dairy wastewater with Fe-DTR.

 2. Materials and Methods